 - Do not index properties with monotonically increasing values (such as a

 NOW()timestamp).
 Maintaining such an index could lead to hotspots that impact Cloud Datastore latency for applications with high read and write rates.
+For further guidance on dealing with monotonic properties, see High read/write rates for a narrow key range below.

 - Always use UTF-8 characters for properties of type string.
 A non-UTF-8 character in a property of type string could interfere with queries.
 If you need to save data with non-UTF-8 characters, use a byte string.